Fantom-Factory/heroku-buildpack-fantom/README.md

 fantom.version=1.0.68
 ```

-At the time of writing the following versions are supported:
+At the time of writing the following Fantom versions are supported:

-Fantom:
+* 1.0.68
+* 1.0.67
+* 1.0.66
 * 1.0.65
-* 1.0.66
-* 1.0.67
-* 1.0.68

 You may also specify an alternative download location for Fantom: